Ultrasonic1209/bluemap-server.py/README.md

 4. Start the server

 # Note
 You will still need to route your webroot and `/live/` paths externally.
-The purpose of this server is to handle retrieving tile data from a BlueMap SQL database.
+The purpose of this server is to handle retrieving tile data from a BlueMap SQL database and is intended to sit behind a reverse proxy such as nginx.